Prisoners of war in the American Revolutionary War: Prison laborers and other prisoners of the British

-American prisoners were additionally housed in other parts of the British Empire.
-Over 100 prisoners were employed as forced laborers in coal mines in Cape Breton, Nova Scotia – they later chose to join the Royal Navy to secure their freedom.
+American prisoners were also housed in other parts of the British Empire.
+Over 100 prisoners were employed as forced laborers in coal mines in Cape Breton, Nova Scotia; they later chose to join the Royal Navy to secure their freedom.
 Other American prisoners were kept in England (Portsmouth, Plymouth, Liverpool, Deal, and Weymouth), Ireland, and Antigua.
-By late 1782 England and Ireland housed over 1,000 American prisoners, who, in 1783, were moved to France prior to their eventual release.
+By late 1782, England and Ireland housed over 1,000 American prisoners, who, in 1783, were moved to France prior to their eventual release.

 Continental Army prisoners of war from Cherry Valley were held by Loyalists at Fort Niagara near Niagara Falls, New York and at Fort Chambly near Montreal.

 British, Hessian, and Loyalist prisoners

 American laws of war

-During the American Revolution, George Washington and his Continental Army put the laws of war into practice regarding prisoners of war, unlike their British opponents.
+During the American Revolution, some officers from the Continental Army attempted to put the laws of war into practice regarding prisoners of war.
 The Americans believed that all captives should be taken prisoner.
 On September 14, 1775, Washington, commander of the Northern Expeditionary Force, at camp in Cambridge, Massachusetts, wrote to Colonel Benedict Arnold: "Should any American soldier be so base and infamous as to injure any [prisoner]...
 I do most earnestly enjoin you to bring him to such severe and exemplary punishment as the enormity of the crime may require."

 After winning the Battle of Trenton on the morning of December 26, 1776, Washington found himself left with hundreds of Hessian troops who had surrendered to the Americans.
 Washington ordered his troops to take the prisoners in and "treat them with humanity," which they did.
 "Let them have no reason to complain of our copying the brutal example of the British army in their treatment of our unfortunate brethren who have fallen into their hands," Washington said.
 The official stance in the capturing of enemy troops was one of mercy.